-We share this introduction to Mentor Driven Capital and Community Guidelines as resources in your own journey to become a successful mentor and business angel.
-Through mentorship, you will engage your peers in a truly unique hands-on learning experience in which through shared vision and hard work, great African companies are born.
+We share this introduction to Mentor-Driven Capital and Community Guidelines as resources for your own journey to becoming a successful mentor and business angel.
+Through mentorship, you will engage your peers in a truly unique hands-on learning experience.
+Through a shared vision and hard work, more great African companies will be born.

-VC4A believes Mentor Driven Capital is core to unlocking the continent’s potential.
-Not only is the pool of entrepreneurial talent coming up across Africa expanding, the number and the quality of ventures are improving over time.
+VC4A believes Mentor-Driven Capital is core to unlocking the continent’s potential.
+Not only is the pool of entrepreneurial talent coming up across Africa expanding, but the number and the quality of ventures are also improving over time.
 These companies represent a powerful collection of innovations, products, and services that have the potential to transform every industry.
-At the same time, as these businesses grow they offer new sources of income and produce high-quality job opportunities.
-As the turnover of these businesses grow they provide African governments with new sources of tax revenue needed to invest in infrastructure and social services.
+At the same time, as these businesses grow, they offer new sources of income and produce high-quality job opportunities.
+As the turnover of these businesses grows, they provide African governments with new sources of tax revenue needed to invest in infrastructure and social services.
 And for ventures that achieve great levels of success, there is a healthy financial return for the investors that took the risks early and supported the effort with their Hard (money) and Soft Capital (Time, Network, and Expertise) when they needed it most.

 VC4A research shows a clear relationship between venture performance and the support these ventures received from the startup ecosystem.
 For example, companies on average raised more capital, USD $210,000 with ecosystem support vs USD $84,000 without ecosystem support, and are more likely to be generating new jobs.
-This is significant when considering 60% of the new jobs created are for individuals under the age of 36.
-Considering this impact, and given the continent’s growing population, Mentor Driven Capital has a critical role to play in supporting the continent’s entrepreneurs.
-It is also where a good Business Angel can make the difference between venture failure, survival and success.
+This is significant when considering 60% of the new jobs created are for individuals are under the age of 36.
+Considering this impact, and given the continent’s growing population, mentor-driven capital has a critical role to play in supporting the continent’s entrepreneurs.
+It is also where a good business angel can make the difference between venture failure, survival and success.

-The focus and emphasis are too often on the money part of early-stage investing, when we know that the soft contribution Business Angels can make for startups adds the most value.
-Where any startup requires cash to operate, it is the application of capital in smart ways that secures a greater impact and return on investment.
-More importantly, Business Angels are in a unique position to add value.
+The focus and emphasis are too often on the money part of early-stage investing, when we know that the soft contribution business angels can make for startups adds the most value.
+Every startup requires cash to operate, but it is the smart application of capital that secures a greater impact and returns on investment.
+More importantly, business angels are in a unique position to add value.
 They often bring deep industry experience, an extensive network of contacts and many lessons learned from years of being in the industry.
-The Business Angel can provide a level of support an entrepreneur will not get from a traditional Bank, VC investor or most Startup programs.
-Business Angels can provide hands on support when companies need it most!
+The business angel can provide a level of support an entrepreneur will not get from a traditional Bank, VC investor or most startup programs.
+Business angels can provide hands-on support when companies need it most!

 • Two individuals believe in the potential of an idea, share an enthusiasm and dedication for its potential, and are willing to put in the hard work needed to implement the idea successfully;